9 most pet-friendly airlines in America

-Types of pets allowed: Small dogs and cats in the cabin; dogs, cats, and household birds as cargo.
+Types of pets allowed: Small dogs and cats in the cabin and in cargo

 More need-to-knows: As with other airlines, you’ll want to reserve a ticket for yourself and your pet as soon as your travel plans are finalized and you book your ticket.
 Each person can travel with one pet carrier.
-Pets are not accepted on international flights to or from JFK.
+Pets are not accepted on international flights to or from New York-JFK, Boston, Orlando, or Austin.
 And certain short-nosed pets are not allowed to fly at all on Hawaiian Airlines.

 How to prepare your pet for travel